How are poverty and rigid gender stereotypes placing boys in Morocco at risk of sexual exploitation? Read the full report

 Partial

-There is a mandatory provision for criminal background check but it only applies to people working directly or indirectly with children in the public sector.
+There is a mandatory provision for criminal background check for people to work with minors, in permanent or personal activities.

 National Commitments